The Developer’s Fallacy of Close Collaboration With Designers

 The biggest reason is to avoid constraining and limiting the designer, inadvertently curbing or even killing creativity.
 (Think design potentialities!)
 “No, here and there we do it like this.”
 “We already have this element in Bootstrap, so let’s not reinvent the wheel.”
 Or, the coffin nail: “We can’t do this.”

-We like to think of ourselves as totally rational, well-intended champions of the user and the company when we do this, but there’s a fine line to becoming lazy, presumptuous developers-who-like-to-be-heroes.
+We like to think of ourselves as totally rational, well-intentioned champions of the user and the enterprise when we do this, but there’s a fine line to becoming overly comfortable and mutating into rather domineering developer-heroes.

 Another reason is to challenge ourselves, to turn design creativity into development excellence.
 We can’t do this when we push our designers to follow dull and boring design patterns (no?) just because that is consistent, easier to develop, and maybe even faster.
 These are good reasons, yes, but as suggested with the “fine line” it can also backfire, as consistency is not everything, there may be something even easier and faster to develop, and we may well hone and improve our skills in the process, all the while allowing the designer whole reign over their own domain.

-Now, I’m not going to dissect this further because I believe the issue to be clear, and all I aim to do is raise this point, that when we developers ask for, push for, insist on close collaboration with designers, the matter is not nearly as clear-cut as it always seems.
+Now, I’m not going to dissect this further, for the point is this: When we developers opt for, ask for, insist on close collaboration with designers, the matter is not nearly as clear-cut as it always seems.

 What does that practically mean, then?

 First, the matter is more acute at the edges of our fields.
-If we have a team of world-class designers together with world-class developers, we definitely don’t want to have developers determine the design agenda, because that will lead us to waste our designers’ potential (and maybe even our designers).
+If we have a team of world-class designers we definitely don’t want developers to determine the design agenda, because that would lead us to waste our designers’ potential (and maybe our designers).
 On the other end of the spectrum, if we have a team of junior designers, developers, especially senior ones, may certainly guide them.

 Second, as the first point demonstrates, it depends.
 (The inconvenient truth in our field, too, is probably that much “depends.”)
 It can make sense to pull our designers close.
 It can make sense to leave them all the freedom in the world.
 Just here, too, we have to look at the situation, think, and decide, for it’s a fallacy to think that close collaboration with designers was a must.